 Requirements for financial institutions under CRS

-A determination is required to be made with regard to whether an entity falls within the definition of a financial institution for CRS purposes.
-The definition of a financial institution is similar to FATCA, albeit wider in scope.
-If an entity is regarded as a financial institution and it is located in a participating jurisdiction, CRS requires it to identify account holders who are tax resident in other participating jurisdictions and report their information on an annual basis to their local tax authority, for onward exchange to the tax authority in which the account holder is resident.
+A determination is required to be made with regards to whether an entity falls within the definition of an FI for CRS purposes.
+The definition of an FI is similar to FATCA, albeit wider in scope.
+If an entity is regarded as an FI and it is located in a participating jurisdiction, CRS requires it to identify account holders who are tax residents in other participating jurisdictions and report their information on an annual basis to their local tax authority, for onward exchange to the tax authority in which the account holder is resident.
 CRS therefore has a much larger scope than FATCA.
-In particular, CRS will require substantially increased reporting on a greater number of customers compared with FATCA, which focuses solely on US 'specified persons'.
+Under the CRS, a greater number of customers are reportable compared with FATCA, which focuses solely on US 'specified persons'.
 Irish Revenue has adopted the ‘wider approach’ with regard to CRS, which means that Irish financial institutions need to report all account holders to Irish Revenue (apart from Irish and US account holders) who will then review this information and pass account information to tax authorities in participating jurisdictions to the extent there are reportable accounts that are resident in that participating jurisdiction.

 When opening new financial accounts, financial institutions are required to obtain a CRS self-certification from account holders for all new accounts opened on or after 1 January 2016.
 There are two types of self-certification forms, individual and entity.
 If an entity self-certification form is to be completed, then, in the case of passive non-financial entities (Passive NFEs), an individual self-certification must also be completed (along with the controlling persons section) for each of the entity’s controlling persons.

 Self-certifications must be reviewed for reasonableness against other information known about the account holder.
 As a result, the collection and validation of self-certifications must be an integral part of the anti-money laundering/know your customer (AML/KYC) process.